 - Your surgeon might be using old technology.

-Although this is not a train smash, new technology allows for a more precise procedure, and there are more complications associated with older technology (although still rare).
+Although this is not a train smash, new technology allows for a more precise procedure, and more complications are associated with older technology (although still rare).

 Can you get Financing for LASIK Eye Surgery?